s0md3v/be-a-hacker/README.md

 Hacking is the art of using things in unintended ways.
 For example, if a software's trial is about to expire, you might be able to extend it by changing your computer's date to the previous week.
 That's hacking.

-There's no 'one right way' to learn hacking, all ways are right ways.
+There's no 'one right way' to learn hacking because it is a very broad term.
 That's why the purpose of this guide is to provide a direction rather than a roadmap.
-It may sound preachy/cringy in parts like the first sentence of this paragraph, sorry about that.

 If there's something you think should be added/improved, please [create an issue](https://github.com/s0md3v/be-a-hacker/issues/new).